George H. Gay Jr.

-Ensign (later Lieutenant Commander) George Henry Gay Jr. (March 8, 1917 – October 21, 1994) was a Douglas TBD Devastator pilot in United States Navy Torpedo Squadron 8 operating from the aircraft carrier in the Pacific Theater of Operations during World War II.
-Of the 30 VT-8 aircrew from Hornet that participated in the pivotal Battle of Midway, Ensign Gay was the sole survivor.
+Ensign (later Lieutenant Commander) George Henry Gay Jr. (March 8, 1917 – October 21, 1994) was a Douglas TBD Devastator pilot in United States Navy (USN) Torpedo Squadron 8 operating from the aircraft carrier in the Pacific Theater of Operations during World War II.
+Of the 30 VT-8 aircrew from Hornet that participated in the pivotal Battle of Midway, Gay was the sole survivor, though the squadron's attack on the Imperial Japanese Navy (IJN) carriers delayed the launching of a planned strike against the American carriers, enabling other USN planes to sink four of the IJN's seven fleet carriers then in service.

 Early years

-George Henry Gay Jr. was born on March 8, 1917, in Waco, Texas.
+Gay was born on March 8, 1917, in Waco, Texas.
 He attended school in both Austin and Houston before enrolling at the Agricultural and Mechanical College of Texas (now Texas A&M University).

 World War II

 Like millions of Americans at the time, Gay chose to sign up for the coming war, leaving school.
 He tried to join the Army Air Corps as a pilot but was rejected for medical reasons.
 He then tried the United States Navy in early 1941.
 Gay completed flight training and was commissioned as an ensign in September 1941.

 He joined the newly formed Torpedo Squadron 8 under Lieutenant Commander John Charles Waldron.
 He and his unit were aboard the aircraft carrier in April 1942 when Lieutenant Colonel Jimmy Doolittle launched his raid on Tokyo.
 One week later, Hornet arrived at Pearl Harbor to join as part of Task Force 16 during the Battle of Midway.

-Ensign George H. Gay Jr. (right), sole survivor of VT-8's TBD Devastator group, in front of his aircraft with his rear gunner, ARM3c George Arthur Field, while Hornet was in the Coral Sea, c.
+Ensign George H. Gay Jr. (right), sole survivor of VT-8's TBD Devastator group at June 1942 Battle of Midway, in front of his aircraft with his rear gunner, ARM3c George Arthur Field, while Hornet was in the Coral Sea, c.
 May 1942.